-Our business is dependent on our ability to generate new business awards from new and existing customers and maintain existing customer contracts.
-If we were unable to generate new business awards on a timely basis and contract for those awards, that could have a material impact on our business, financial condition, results of operations or cash flows.
+Our business is dependent on our ability to generate new business awards from new and existing customers and maintain and execute existing customer contracts.
+If we were unable to generate new business awards on a timely basis and contract, execute and deliver those awards, that could have a material impact on our business, financial condition, results of operations or cash flows.

-We depend on a limited number of customers and a loss of, or significant decrease in, business from one or more of them could affect our business.
+We depend on a limited number of customers and a loss of, or significant decrease in, business or an inability to pay outstanding invoices by one or more of them could affect our business.

-While no customers individually contributed more than 10% of our revenues during the years ended 31 December 2023 and 31 December 2022, our top five customers represented 26.8% and 28.3% of our revenues, respectively.
-The loss of, or a significant decrease in, business from one or more of these key customers could have a material adverse impact on our results of operations and financial results.
+While no customers individually contributed more than 10% of our revenues during the years ended 31 December 2024 and 31 December 2023, our top five customers represented 25.0% and 26.8% of our revenues respectively, our largest customer represented 7.7% and 8.9% of our revenues, respectively, and our top twenty five customers represented 62.2% and 62.9% of our revenues, respectively.
+The loss of, or a significant decrease in, business from one or more of these key customers, or an inability to pay outstanding invoices due to us, could have a material adverse impact on our results of operations and financial results.